Lovor01/makeiteasy-popup/readme.txt

 = Why choose Makeiteasy Popup? =

-❗Unlike other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
+❗ Unlike other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
 It’s lightweight and self-sufficient, without the heavy burden of a large blocks library.
-It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript❗
+It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript ❗

 = Key Features =

+- 🥇 **Feature-Rich** and **free**.
-- **Fully Open Source**: Including the block source code.
+- 🥈 **Fully Open Source**: Including the block source code.
 Fork and adjust as needed.
-- **Developer friendly**: Hooks for modifications and unopinionated starting CSS.
+- 🥉 **Developer friendly**: Hooks for modifications and unopinionated starting CSS.
-- **Feature-Rich** and **free**.
-- **Future-Proof Compatibility**: Guaranteed compatibility with future WordPress versions.
+- ⏲️ **Future-Proof Compatibility**: Guaranteed compatibility with future WordPress versions.

 == Installation ==